Monitoring Multiple Instances

 - View SQL Statistics: You can go to the SQL statistics menu where you can check statistical information related to the SQL query statement.

-Changing the table columns
+Filtering the table data

 -